-- statement should not contain the "DECLARE <cursor name> CURSOR FOR" clause of a cursor declaration but under the following conditions the Server will report back to the client the READONLY or UPDATABILITY through CURINFO tokens. - If #Columns is 0 then the statement may contain the "UPDATE [OF <column name list>]" clause. - If Option is not TDS_CUR_DOPT_RDONLY, then the statement may contain the "FOR READ ONLY" clause. - Information about the cursor is returned to the client in the TDS_CURINFO data stream once the server has received a declare cursor token, via cursor command. - If the declare is successful, the TDS_ROWFMT data stream describing the results will be returned to the client at cursor open time.
-The TDS_ROWFMT data stream for the results will not be returned at declare cursor time. - A cursor declare statement may be parameterized.
+- If Option is not TDS_CUR_DOPT_RDONLY, then the statement may contain the "FOR READ ONLY" clause. - Information about the cursor is returned to the client in the TDS_CURINFO data stream once the server has received a declare cursor token, via cursor command. - If the declare is successful, the TDS_ROWFMT data stream describing the results will be returned to the client at cursor open time.
+The TDS_ROWFMT data stream for the results will not be returned at declare cursor time. - A language cursor declare statement may be parameterized.
 If so, the description of the parameters using a TDS_PARAMFMT data stream must follow the TDS_CURDECLARE data stream.
-When the cursor is opened, the parameter values must be passed to the server with a TDS_PARAMS data stream following the TDS_CUROPEN data stream.
+When the cursor is opened, the parameter values must be passed to the server with a TDS_PARAMFMT/TDS_PARAMS data stream following the TDS_CUROPEN data stream.
 Parameterized declare statements are indicated by a Status of TDS_CUR_DSTAT_HASARGS. - The TDS_CURDECLARE token can be sent with a TDS_CUROPEN and TDS_CURFETCH token in the same request.
 The server will acknowledge each token with a TDS_CURINFO, TDS_DONE(MORE), except for the final token (TDS_CURFETCH) which is acknowledged with a TDS_CURINFO, TDS_DONE(FINAL).